Get 60% Off & Free Shipping While Stocks Last

 sick cat symptoms

-Although it depends on each cat’s personality, sick felines typically become reclusive and may even hide.
+Although it depends on each cat’s personality, sick felines typically become reclusive and may even hide from their cat parents.

-Also, if your cat seems to be hyperactive all of a sudden, this may be a sign of hyperthyroidism.
+Also, if your cat seems to increase their activity level, this may be a sign of hyperthyroidism.

 Cats with hyperthyroidism can’t sleep at night and may wake you up with their yowling.